How to Choose the Right 3PL Company | Cahoot

 • Cedes control of your customer experience to Amazon

-Walmart is building a fulfillment network to compete with FBA, named Walmart Fulfillment Services.
+Walmart has built a fulfillment network to compete with FBA, named Walmart Fulfillment Services.
 Like FBA, it’s built solely for 3rd party sellers selling on Walmart.com.

 Pros: